KayviaHarriott/SWEN3185_AlanaJordanKayvia/README.md

 ### Facts
 sig TrackingDevice

-[ ] 'geofences', each geofence should be limited to 4 Locations [ ] 'activeLocation', for each Location, the next Location added should not be equal to the prev location.
+- [ ] 'geofences', each geofence should be limited to 4 Locations
+- [ ] 'activeLocation', for each Location, the next Location added should not be equal to the prev location.

+sig Map
-[ ] The Map should have all locations/nodes of the geofences
+- [ ] Map should have all locations/nodes of the geofences

 ### General
 - [ ] Look at scenarios